-- Intel's validation team found an issue in Windows Server 21H1.
+- Windows 11 base driver icea.sys is being placed in system32 instead of the driver store. - Intel's validation team found an issue in Windows Server 21H1.
 This OS version is unable to save a memory dump (crash dump) on disk.
-It is considered to be OS defect. - When performing NVM Update/inventory for a device running into recovery mode, it returns with Exitcode 8 (No access to flash) instead of Exitcode 0.
-Even if the wrong exit code is observed, please keep in mind that the device can still be initialized, perform update, and exit from recovery mode. - The Input-Output Memory Management Unit (IOMMU) feature of the processor prevents I/O devices from accessing memory outside the boundaries set by the OS.
+It is considered to be OS defect. - Due to the previous bugs in PF-to-port mapping in both NVM and UEFI Driver, old NVMs are not compatible with the new UEFI driver.
+As it pertains to HII, NVMs can still be updated via FMP. - In order to change the Forward Error Correction setting in the UEFI HII the user needs to change the Media detection setting, save the changes, and then change the FEC setting. - When performing NVM Update/inventory for a device running into recovery mode, it returns with Exitcode 8 (No access to flash) instead of Exitcode 0.
+Even if the wrong exit code is observed, keep in mind that the device can still be initialized, perform update, and exit from recovery mode. - The Input-Output Memory Management Unit (IOMMU) feature of the processor prevents I/O devices from accessing memory outside the boundaries set by the OS.
 It also allows devices to be directly assigned to a Virtual Machine.
 However, IOMMU might affect performance, both in latency (each DMA access by the device must be translated by the IOMMU) and in CPU utilization (each buffer assigned to every device must be mapped in the IOMMU).